 I was also dealing with severe forms of coercion, namely physical violence and different forms of mental violence.
-Other forms of coercion were dogmas and brainwash of the closed-up community.
+Other forms of coercion were dogmas and brainwashing of the closed-up community.

-Slamming hands, fists, kicking legs, a rolling pin and my mother’s crutches: I’ve experienced it all.
-If I was lucky, I was able to finally flee the house and run to those warm arms of my neighbors.
+Slamming hands, fists, kicking legs, a rolling pin, and my mother’s crutches: I’ve experienced it all.
+If I was lucky, I was able to finally flee the house and run to the warm arms of my neighbors.

 I would hear: You’re the worst existence.
 “Yimakh shema,” literally translated as “may her name be erased”.
 You will end up as a prostitute behind glass.
 I will follow you wherever you go.
 No one will believe you.